SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION LOG ENTRY

-DECISION: Doug — full companion model (Blaster).
+DECISION: Doug — complete companion model (Blaster).
+Supersedes the earlier June 15 Doug entry, which captured only the pre-dark-register half.
 Doug is a caricature of an elder god, never the genuine article — the form reads cosmic-horror, the tone never plays dread straight.
 The character is built on a single contradiction: horrifying form, anxious-and-curious demeanor.
 "That comically terrifying monster is my friend and that's awesome."

-Doug is the constant; the PERCEIVER is the variable.
+PERCEIVER IS THE VARIABLE (foundation):
 Doug emits the same unprocessable presence to everyone, always — intent and demeanor never change.
 Reception differs by the observer's spare mental capacity and whether they've decided the world must be comprehensible:
-  - Enemies: in a maxed-out hostile threat-state, no spare capacity to withstand proximity to something they can't categorize.
-The harm is the enemy's own nervous system failing under a load Doug isn't aware he's applying.
-Doug doesn't attack — Doug visits.
+  - The Blaster: acclimated, bonded — full clarity, sees the friend.
+Doug exists because of what an untrained Blaster did.
+Not a burden — the relationship.
-  - Children: no rigid categories to overload, never decided the world must make sense — so the incomprehensible delights rather than threatens.
+  - Children: no rigid categories to overload — the incomprehensible delights rather than threatens.
   - City adults: categories formed but not in mortal combat — the uncanny-but-survivable middle.
 Unsettled and fond.
-  - The Blaster: acclimated, bonded — full clarity.
-Doug exists because of what an untrained Blaster did.
-That's not a burden; that's the relationship.
+  - Enemies with dark intent: see the LUCIFER REGISTER (below).
-This rule is the foundation the city fan-group layer hangs off.
+This rule is the foundation the city fan-group layer hangs off — four fan groups are one rule with four readouts, not four flavor calls.

+THE LUCIFER REGISTER (the dark side, the "do you want to see who I really am"):
+Doug has a register the player almost never sees — the true, unrounded thing behind the endearing surface.
+Modeled on the Lucifer "charming front / mind- breaking truth" duality: it is NOT a transformation.
+Doug doesn't change.
+The curtain simply drops for observers who can no longer hold it up.
+A mind that arrives already dark, hostile, maxed-out in combat has nothing left to filter the true thing with — so it gets shown.
+Dark intent is the KEY that unlocks the register; you don't earn the horror by being good, you earn it by being the kind of mind that breaks against it.
+This is consequence without punishment pointed outward: Doug never judges, never aims, is incapable of malice — the observer's own darkness does the judging.
+Doug would be horrified to learn he's horrifying.
+He never will.

+INFERRED, NEVER SHOWN — THE CAMERA IS THE MECHANISM:
+The dark register is never rendered to the player.
+This is enforced structurally, not by willpower: the Hades-offset camera sits up and behind Doug, so the player permanently shares Doug's vantage — the friend/bond side.
+Faces that break are downrange, turned toward Doug and away from the player.
+The player sees the ENEMY'S reaction (recoil, horror) and Doug's anxious back;
+the abyss happens in the gap the camera structurally cannot point at.
+Reference staging: the withheld Beetlejuice "scary face" — backs of the monster, full faces of the terrified, the audience building the unseen horror out of the reaction shot.
+We animate being-horrified-at-the-horror, never the horror.
+The thing never shown stays more powerful than anything we could build, and the camera makes "never shown" un-fumbleable by future impulse.

 COMBAT MODEL:
-  - Baseline (reliable): fear-based crowd control — slow/freeze on nearby enemies.
-This is what the Blaster can count on.
+  - Baseline floor (reliable): fear-based crowd control — slow/freeze on nearby enemies.
+What the Blaster counts on.
+Centered on Doug.
-  - Spice (unpredictable): rare, punctuated "Doug takes a personal interest" events — Doug notices one specific enemy, wanders over, and that enemy has the worst moment of their life.
-Legible after the fact, unpredictable before.
-The randomness IS the zero-control relationship: most powerful companion in the roster, no control over it.
+  - Spike (unpredictable): rare "Doug takes a personal interest" events — Doug notices one downrange enemy and that enemy has the worst moment of its life.
+The Lucifer register, inferred via reaction.
+Legible after, never before.
+The randomness IS the zero-control relationship.
-  - Potentiality ceiling (per-tier): Doug's personal-interest events can reach trash only — thugs and henchmen.
-Never hard mobs, never bosses.
-Reads as character (Doug isn't curious about the boss), not as a balance patch.
-    Protects every class's actual combat expression against enemies that matter.
+  - Per-tier ceiling: interest-events reach trash only — thugs and henchmen, never hard mobs, never bosses.
+Reads as character (Doug isn't curious about the boss), protects every class's real combat expression.

+POSITIONING & MOVEMENT (loose-on-a-tracking-tether):
+  - Doug roams free — wanders, gets distracted, ambles toward shiny things.
+    Spawn location is implementation convenience, not a design constraint.
+  - Doug's roam is bounded by a movement radius that tracks the Blaster's position.
+Loose moment-to-moment, structurally near the Blaster always.
+    The Blaster sets the boundary; Doug fills it unpredictably — the zero-control relationship rendered as a movement rule.
+  - Crowd-control floor is centered on Doug, so the tracking radius keeps it reliably in the fight without anchoring it rigidly to the Blaster.
+  - The dark-register trigger is purely positional/camera: the register is only available when Doug is between the Blaster and a downrange enemy with the camera behind him.
+The Blaster can SET UP Doug's worst moments by controlling the room — never command the outcome.
+Influence over conditions, zero control over results.
+  - The tracking radius raises the odds the geometry lines up (enemies are near the Blaster, Doug is near the Blaster), making the dark register emergent-but-frequent rather than a rare cosmic accident — and makes the radius a tuning dial on spike frequency.

+TUNING NOTES (deferred to prototype):
+  - Guard FREQUENCY over magnitude.
+How often Doug gets curious matters far more than whether the victim is deleted or merely wrecked.
+Doug is curious, not lethal — the fiction's alibi for rarity is built in.
+  - The tracking radius is load-bearing on TWO systems: floor reliability AND dark-register frequency.
+They can't be tuned fully independently through radius alone.
+If "reliable floor but rare abyss" is wanted, the spike likely needs its OWN rarity throttle on top of the positional gate — geometry says CAN, throttle says DOES.
+Keeps the two systems separable despite the shared radius.

 VISUAL MODEL (build-ready):
   - Fixed, instantly recognizable silhouette — this is what makes it MY Doug.
     Bond requires recognition; a fully-random Doug would be weather, not a companion.
+(Validated against the June 15 Lovable concept sheet: landed Doug unmistakably, on the endearing side of the line.)
-  - Incomprehensibility expressed as randomized FORM parameters on the fixed rig, in the unsettling register: eye count, limb count, skin tone, the wrong-number-of-angles read.
+  - Incomprehensibility expressed as randomized FORM parameters on the fixed rig, unsettling register: eye count, limb count, skin tone, edges that don't fully settle.
 You always know it's Doug; you could never fill out a police report.
-The randomness lives in details you can't pin down, not in what Doug fundamentally is.
-  - Separate, RARE comedy-accessory pool — baseball cap, an "I ❤️ [City]" tourist tee, etc. Sourced from Doug's curiosity: he saw the four-limbed locals wearing things and is trying it out.
-Kept rare and kept in its own pool so Doug stays "terrifying monster who sometimes wears a souvenir tee," never "wacky mascot who sometimes has extra eyes."
-Form register stays unsettling; accessory register is pure comedy; the order matters.
+  - Separate, RARE comedy-accessory pool — baseball cap, tourist tee, etc., sourced from Doug's curiosity about the four-limbed locals.
+Kept rare and in its own pool so Doug stays "terrifying monster who sometimes wears a souvenir tee," never "wacky mascot who sometimes has extra eyes."
+Form register stays unsettling; accessory register is pure comedy; order matters.

-TUNING NOTE (deferred): guard FREQUENCY over magnitude.
-Whether a noticed enemy is deleted or merely wrecked matters far less than how often Doug gets curious at all.
-The fiction's alibi for rarity is built in — Doug is curious, not lethal; not hunting.
-Tune "how often does Doug get curious," answer "rarely enough that you turn to watch when he does."
+  - OPEN (low stakes): tourist-tee canon — "blend in with the locals" (assimilation comedy) vs. "I ❤️ Dimension X" homesick-for-home comedy.
+The Lovable concept reached for the homesick read.
+City-feedback layer leans differently depending which is canon.
+Decide before lock.

 DATE: June 15, 2026

-WHY: Doug's nature wants randomness; Doug's role as a companion wants recognizability.
-Resolved not by picking one but by separating constant core (silhouette, intent, demeanor) from variable surface (form parameters, rare accessories, rare interest-events) — the same constant-core/variable-surface logic as the perceiver rule.
+WHY: Doug's nature wants randomness and horror; Doug's role as a companion wants recognizability and warmth.
+Every tension resolved by the same move — constant core (silhouette, intent, demeanor), variable surface (form, accessory, interest-events, the register an observer is shown).
+The dark register gives Doug genuine teeth without ever costing the warmth, because the camera keeps it inferred — the most on-theme possible resolution of "you can't fully perceive Doug."
 A faithful elder god would be the most off-tone object in the game; the name forbids it.
-The caricature is the only honest answer and also the buildable one.
-Per-tier ceiling keeps Doug from trivializing real combat.
-Perceiver-is-the-variable makes the four city fan groups one rule with four readouts rather than four separate flavor calls.
+The caricature is the only honest answer and the buildable one.

-REPLACES: Nothing — extends the Companion System NOTED entry (June 14) with Doug's full model.
-Does not alter the other three companions.
+REPLACES: Supersedes the earlier June 15 Doug entry (perceiver rule + visual model + combat floor/spike + per-tier ceiling), which is now incomplete.
+This entry holds the full model.
+Extends the Companion System NOTED entry (June 14);
+does not alter Giggles, S.G.T., or Rose.

 STATUS: NOTED